tracim/tracim/frontend_lib/README.md

 - `dist/tracim_frontend_lib.lib.optimized.js`: the library part
 - `dist/tracim_frontend_lib.style.optimized.js`: the styling part

-The Webpack configuration used to build the standalone bundle is [webpack.optimized.config.js](./webpack.optimized.config.js).
+The Webpack configuration used to build the optimized bundle is [webpack.optimized.config.js](./webpack.optimized.config.js).

 #### Pros
 - it is smaller: some dependencies are externals thus not in the bundle